amanzainal/tp/docs/UserGuide.md

 Format: `edit INDEX !n | !p | !e | !a | !t | !g`

 * Edits the student at the specified `INDEX`.
 The index refers to the index number shown in the displayed student list.
 The index **must be a positive integer** 1, 2, 3, …​
-* Only one of the variable fields must be provided.
+* **Only one** of the `VARIABLE` field must be provided.
 * Existing values will be updated to the input values.
-* Adding and modifying multiple tags and grades are allowed, i.e. they will not be overwritten.
+* Allow modifications (add/edit/delete) in timeslots and grades, i.e. they will not be overwritten.
+  * Add: Separate using commas, i.e. `edit 2 grade: ca1: 2, ca2: 80` to `edit 2 grade: ca1: 2, ca2: 80, ca3: 66`
+  * Edit: Make changes to the current data, i.e. `edit 2 timeslot: Saturday 5pm-7pm` to `edit 2 timeslot: Monday 2pm-3pm`
+  * Delete: Remove the data, i.e. `edit 2 grade: ca1: 2, ca2: 80, ca3: 66` to `edit 2 grade: ca1: 2, ca3: 66`

 Examples:
-*  `edit 1 !p` will display `edit 1 phone: {previous phone number}`, prompting user to make changes to the phone number of the 1st student.
+*  `edit 1 !p` will display `edit 1 phone: {current phone number}`, prompting user to make changes to the phone number of the 1st student.
-*  `edit 2 !g` will display `edit 2 grade: {previous grades}`, prompting user to add (single or multiple) additional grades or modify current grades of the 2nd student.
+*  `edit 2 !g` will display `edit 2 grade: {current grades}`, prompting user to modify (add/edit/delete) grades of the 2nd student.

 ### Locating students by name: `find`